PacktPublishing/3D-Graphics-Rendering-Cookbook-Second-Edition/README.md

 | 1-10 | Python 3.x | Windows, Linux |
 | 1-10 | Vulkan SDK | Windows, Linux |

-The code runs on graphics cards as old as GeForce 740M.
-However, GeForce GTX 1060 or newer is strongly recommended.
+The code runs on graphics cards which support Vulkan 1.3.
+GeForce RTX 2060 or newer is strongly recommended.

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter01.